-The company spent over a year developing its first rings, which were shipped to customers at the beginning of this year.
-But Ringly’s ambitions stretch beyond rings into everyday items like keys and wallets, and the company has plans to release new hardware in 2016.
-Current products already have a built in accelerometer, meaning future accessories could recognise gestures and movements.
+The company spent over a year developing its first rings, which were shipped to customers at the beginning of 2015.
+Ringly’s also reached beyond rings into everyday items like keys and wallets, which the company planned to release new hardware in 2016.
+Products had built-in accelerometer, meaning future accessories could recognise gestures and movements.
 However, despite raising $6.8 million in funding between 2013 and 2015, Ringly closed down in 2018.